-I am a PhD candidate at the Artificial Intelligence Lab of Vrije Universiteit Brussel under Bart de Boer as a part of the ERC-funded ABACUS project.
-I am working on using Markov and Semi-Markov models to measure combinatorial structure in and attribute such structure to continuous signals.
+I am also a PhD candidate at the Artificial Intelligence Lab of Vrije Universiteit Brussel under Bart de Boer, which was funded as a part of the ERC-funded ABACUS project.
+I am currently finishing my thesis on using Hidden Markov and Hidden Semi-Markov models to measure combinatorial structure in and attribute such structure to continuous signals.
 Such signals include but are not limited to speech and bird calls.
-I am focused on data from artificial language experiments.
-I am nearing the end of my studies, and currently trying to write up my doctoral thesis.
+I am focused on data from artificial language experiments

-My interests in the academy include evolutionary linguistics, NLP, language games, (Bayesian) probabilistic models, Hidden Markov Models and their derivatives, corpus linguistics, and general cognitive science.
+My interests in the academy include evolutionary linguistics, NLP, language games, (Bayesian) probabilistic models, deep learning, Hidden Markov Models and their derivatives, corpus linguistics, and general cognitive science.
+I am a fan of programming, science and technology in general.

 Besides my academic stuff, I enjoy playing the guitar as well as the bass, leaving compositions half-finished and layering things.
 I am also rumored to enjoy good fiction.

 I was born and raised in Ankara (Turkey), and have lived in Colchester (UK) and Brussels (Belgium) besides my hometown.
-I will be in or around Brussels until at least Fall 2017, I am open to suggestions (and offers) as to what to do next.
+I lived in Brussels until October 2017, since then I have been living in Leuven.